mihalis68/chef-bcpc/docs/network-arch-v1.md

-The float network must be large enough to support the sum of every floating IP address provisioned to VMs PLUS one address for each physical hypervisor, plus the float network gateway (N.B. this implies a larger minimum size than the management or storage networks, for example).
+The float network must be large enough to support the sum of every floating IP address provisioned to VMs PLUS one address for each physical hypervisor, PLUS the float network gateway (N.B. this implies a larger minimum size than the management or storage networks, for example).